Top Ten Tuesday is a weekly feature hosted by The Broke and The Bookish and I am very excited to be taking part for the first time.

 1.Illuminae by Amie Kaufman and Jay Kristoff

-I can only assume everyone I know thinks I started my own religion this year and Illuminae is the bible, such is the level of my devotion to it.
+I can only assume everyone I know thinks I started my own religion thisilluminae year and Illuminae is the bible, such is the level of my devotion to it.
 It looks beautiful, it’s genuinely riveting and it’s the closest thing I’ve ever found to Star Wars in book form, so I still plan to have it tattooed on my face.

 Yaay, such great choices! 😀 I just finished The Accident Season, and completely fell in love with it.
 I should have edited my list to fit it in, though, ahah.
 It’s so good, I feel a little dizzy, ahah 🙂 I just started I’ll Give You The Sun, and it’s promising so far :p And yaay to Simon!
 I would love to cuddle up with that book forever. -is that weird? maybe.
 I don’t know, ahah :p